janarez/AWE-W/README.md

 ## HW 3 - recognition

 Implements a classification model for ear recognition.
+See the `recognition.pdf` report for details.
 The already precropped ear images from the dataset are used.
 Alternatively, cropping based on the output of segmentation done in HW 2 could be easily implemented to obtain the full biometric pipeline based on ear modality.
-See the `recognition.pdf` report for details.

 ### Running the model

 You need to place the AWE-W cropped dataset in folder `awe` it should contain 100 subfolders, one for each subject.
-The paths and train/test split is done based on the `awe-translation.csv` file.
+Image paths and train / test splits are extracted from `awe-translation.csv` file.

 Script `awe_ear_recognition.py` can be run directly and must be in the same directory as `awe` data folder and the translation file.
-By default the training part is commented out and pretrained weights are loaded.
-Feel free to uncomment the code and retrain the model.
+You can skip the training part and load the pretrained weights directly as indicated in code.